mozilla/firefox-test-engineering/README.rst

 The instructions below assume you have Python and `pip`_ installed.
 It is also strongly recommended that you create and activate a `virtualenv`_ first.

-If you'd like to build the bootcamp locally:
+If you'd like to build locally:

 .. code-block:: sh